aamodpant15/text_political_lean_classifier/README.md

 ## Description
 This is a **Naive Bayes** model that trains on Bag of Words.
 Achieves **86% accuracy**.
 It is trained on the `data.xlsx` file, which consists of posts, and comments from over 30 politically aligned subreddits of both sides.
-This is a part of a larger project I did with colleagues at University of Massachusetts, Amherst.
+This is a part of a larger project I did with some colleagues at University of Massachusetts, Amherst.
 We wrote a paper on this issue, and tested with two other models.
 This one was one of the better performing models.